powsybl/.github/ROADMAP.md

 ## Simulators
 - Integration of [Dynawo](https://dynawo.github.io/)
+- Improving our simple load-flow used for experimental purposes

 ## Data management
 - Web services implementation in order to manage data stored in the Application File System (AFS)